SENCO and SEN Staff

 - Consult with all parties involved with the child

 What specialist services are available at your school to meet my child’s needs?

 We work with an extensive range of services and professionals to ensure we meet the needs of each individual.
 We encourage these professionals to visit school as often as possible to work with our staff and share their expertise.
 Wherever possible, staff implement programmes of work linked to these professionals e.g. speech and language programmes, exercises recommended by physical therapies etc.

 What training do staff supporting children with SEND have?

 Members of staff have Paediatric First Aid and Safeguarding Level 1 and 2 qualifications.
-In addition, our staff have a selection of training relating to Movement Difficulties Programmes, specific training from speech and language therapists as well as annual medical training from the School Nursing Service.
-This year (2021) our school nurse training was withdrawn and instead, we were given 2 websites to view.
+In addition, our staff have a selection of training relating to Movement Difficulties Programmes, specific training from speech and language therapists as well as annual medical training from the NHS when appropriate.

-Whole school training day delivered by leading experts Dr Pooky Knightsmith (half termly).
-The SENCO attends half-termly SEND Trust training sessions with the Send Advisory Officer from the Local Authority .
+Whole school training was delivered by leading expert Dr Pooky Knightsmith (half termly) last academic year.
+The SENDCO also delivers bespoke training on INSET days and at staff meetings.
+The SENDCO attends half-termly SEND training sessions with the Send Advisory Officers from the Local Authority.

 The SENCO attends regular training through YES@Arete on a wide range of areas of need.

 If you would like to discuss your SEND requirements in detail please contact the school to arrange an appointment.